asiekierka/ws-cartfriend/README.md

 The "Settings" tab allows configuring CartFriend.

 * Hide slot IDs in menu - by default, CartFriend will label unnamed slots using their ID (publisher ID, game ID, game version, checksum).
 If this option is enabled, nothing will be shown for unnamed slots.
+* Hide empty slots - if this option is enabled, slots without valid software flashed to them will not be displayed.
 * Slot type config - change the type of a slot.
-  * Launcher - the slot CartFriend was launched from; cannot be changed.
+  * `Launcher` - the slot CartFriend was launched from; cannot be changed.
-  * Soft - one program (takes up entire slot).
+  * `1x64Mb/ 4Mb SRAM` - one program, which takes up the entire slot.
-  * Multi(Linear)Soft - multiple <=1MB programs (in 1MB increments).
-Such a slot cannot make use of save data.
+  * `8x 6Mb/.5Mb SRAM` - eight programs, which takes up the slot in 1MB increments.
+Each program gets 64KB of SRAM.
+  * `2x 6Mb/ 2Mb SRAM` - two programs, which take up the slot in 4MB increments.
+Each program gets 256KB of SRAM.
-  * Unused - the slot is not used.
+  * `Unused` - the slot is not used.
 * Save block mapping - map available save blocks to Soft slots.
 This allows mapping mutliple blocks to one slot, allowing multiple distinct saves for one piece of software.
 * Save data management - allows unloading save data from SRAM to Flash, as well as clearing save data for a given block.